-- The Debt Is on Another Credit Report: You have credit reports with three major credit bureaus – Equifax, Experian, and TransUnion.
+You have credit reports with three major credit bureaus – Equifax, Experian, and TransUnion.
 If you’ve only checked for the debt on one of your credit reports, it’s possible that the debt appears on another.

-- The Debt Collector Doesn’t Report to Credit Bureaus: Another possibility is that the debt collector doesn’t subscribe to any of the credit bureau services.
+Another possibility is that the debt collector doesn’t subscribe to any of the credit bureau services.
 Debt collectors are required to report debts accurately when they decide to report to credit bureaus, but credit reporting is voluntary.

-- The Debt Isn’t Yours: Some “debt collectors” run a scam convincing consumers to pay for debts that don’t belong to them or that don’t exist.
+Some “debt collectors” run a scam convincing consumers to pay for debts that don’t belong to them or that don’t exist.
 The scammers are hoping you’ll pay without truly questioning the legitimacy of the debt.

 How to Get Proof of a Debt Collection

 After receiving your request, the debt collector has to send you proof of the debt.
-The collector also cannot continue collection efforts on the debt until it has sent you proof of the debt.
+The collector also cannot continue collection efforts on the debt, that includes reporting the account to a credit bureau, until it has sent you proof of the debt.

 If the collector sends you satisfactory proof that the debt actually does belong to you, you can decide whether you want to pay.
-For debts that appear on just one credit report, you may offer a pay for delete to remove the debt from that credit report.
+For debts that appear on just one credit report, you may offer payment in exchange for removing the debt from that credit report.
 Or, if the account is in pre-collections, paying the debt will keep it from appearing on your credit report.

 What Happens If You Don't Pay